adainstarks/PioneerVFD/README.md

 ## Disclaimer

-This project is for educational and personal use only.
-It is not affiliated with, endorsed by, or associated with Pioneer Corporation.
+PioneerVFD is an unofficial, fan-made Spicetify theme inspired by early-2000s car stereo VFD/LCD interfaces.
+It is not affiliated with, endorsed by, sponsored by, or associated with Pioneer Corporation, Spotify, or Spicetify.

+Pioneer and the Pioneer logo are trademarks of Pioneer Corporation.
+Spotify is a trademark of Spotify AB.
+All trademarks belong to their respective owners.

+This project is free and open source under the MIT License.
+Optional donations, if enabled, support continued development and do not purchase access, licensing rights, official support, or affiliation with any trademark holder.

 ## License